 I was involved in a very interesting situation in the past month whilst working as the Project Manager and Change Manager on an initiative which I would call BAU.
 It felt like being caught in the BAU versus project trap, an age old argument that occurs in most organisations.

 What does BAU mean?
 BAU is the acronym for ‘Business As Usual’.
-Business, As Usual, is the view of an organisation, business unit, work team or team member completing their everyday work in the normal way.
+Business, As Usual, is the view of an organisation, Business Unit, team or individual completing their everyday work in the normal way.
 What is BAU?
-BAU is work carried out as part of normal work practice.
-This is work for either … Read moreWhat does BAU mean?
+BAU is work carried out as part of normal business practice.
+This is work for either an individual … Read moreWhat does BAU mean?

 Do you know what it means to handover to BAU?
 BAU equals ‘Business As Usual’ by the way.